-The Euronext is a European stock exchange that combines four national markets in Europe with a presence in Amsterdam, Brussels, London, Lisbon, and Paris.
-Like other stock exchange, the Euronext offers cash and derivative markets, listing market data, custody and settlement services, and other market solutions.
-The stock exchange also houses national indices, including the AEX, BEL 20, CAC 40, and PSI 20, as well as components of the EURO STOXX 50.
+The Euronext is a European stock exchange that combines seven national markets in Europe with a presence in Amsterdam, Brussels, Dublin, Lisbon, Milan, Oslo, and Paris.
+Like other stock exchanges, the Euronext offers cash and derivative markets, listing market data, custody and settlement services, and other market solutions.
+It also houses over 600 national indices, including the AEX, BEL 20, CAC 40, OBX, PSI 20, and ISEQ 20, and also created the Euronext CAC 40 ESG Index.

 History of the Euronext

-The Euronext was founded on September 22, 2000 as an amalgamation between the Amsterdam Stock Exchange, Brussels Stock Exchange, and Paris Bourse.
-After the formation of the European Union, the stock exchanges opted to combine to take advantage of the newly integrated financial markets of the common area.
+The Euronext was founded in 2000 as a blend between the Amsterdam Stock Exchange, Brussels Stock Exchange, and Paris Bourse.
+After the European Union was formed, the stock exchanges opted to combine.
+This was done to get the most from the newly joined financial markets of the common area.
 The stock exchange went public for the first time in 2001 through an initial public offering (IPO).

-The Intercontinental Exchange decided to pursue an initial public offering of the Euronext and the separation was completed in June 2014.
-The NYSE Euronext eventually traded independently on the New York Stock Exchange under the ticker symbol “NYX”.
+The Intercontinental Exchange decided to pursue an IPO of the NYSE Euronext.
+The split was made in June 2014.
+The Euronext eventually traded on its own on the New York Stock Exchange under the new ticker symbol ENX.

-The Euronext is the largest stock exchange in Europe and one of the largest in the world, which makes it an attractive destination for investors.
-These same dynamics had led to merger and acquisition interest in the company on the part of several other stock exchanges in the past, since stock exchanges tend to realize significant economies of scale and organically entering new markets is difficult from a regulatory standpoint.
+The Euronext is one the largest stock exchanges in not only Europe but in the world.
+This makes it a place where people want to invest their money.
+This is the climate that has led to merger and acquisition interest on the part of other stock exchanges in the past, since stock exchanges tend to realize large economies of scale and entering new markets is hard from a regulatory standpoint.

-In addition to investing in the stock exchange, investors may want to consider investing in many of the indexes that are maintained by the exchange.
+Along with investing in the stock exchange, you may want to think about putting your money into one of the many indexes that are part of the exchange.
 These indexes provide unique exposure to several national equity markets, including those in Amsterdam, France, Portugal, and London.
-Investors looking for exposure to these markets may want to consider exchange-traded funds (ETFs) backed by these major indexes—or many of its other indexes.
+People looking to get into these markets may want to look at exchange-traded funds (ETFs) backed by these major indexes—or many of its other indexes.

-International investors should also be cognizant of the risks associated with investing in the Euronext and its indices.
-In particular, the stock exchange is reliant on the health of the Eurozone and European Union economies.
-A downturn in these economies could negatively impact trading activity and revenue for Euronext, as well as the valuation of companies listed on the exchange and the indices composed of these equities.
+You should also be aware of the risks that come along with investing in the Euronext and its indices.
+The stock exchange is reliant on the health of the Eurozone and European Union economies.
+A downturn in these areas could have an adverse impact on trading action and earnings for Euronext.
+A downturn could also impact the value of companies listed on the exchange and the indices that are made up of these equities.